kayleiburke/payment-spring-demo-backend/README.md

 - Create the following environment variables:
     - **PAYMENTSPRING_API_KEY**: holds your PaymentSpring public API key
     - **PAYMENTSPRING_PRIVATE_API_KEY**: holds your PaymentSpring private API key
+    - **RECAPTCHA_SECRET_KEY**: holds the secret key for reCAPTCHA v3 ([see front end codebase for more details on reCAPTCHA setup](https://github.com/kayleiburke/Sample-Authenticated-Donation-Site-Front-End))
 - Open your terminal
 - Navigate to the project
 - Run the following commands to set up the environment: